- Being in debt doesn’t necessarily mean you can’t start your own business.

-Key takeaway: Angel investors, microloans, crowdfunding and grants are alternative funding sources worth exploring.
+Tip: Angel investors, microloans, crowdfunding and grants are worth exploring as alternative funding sources.

 4. Make a plan for your borrowed funds.

-No matter how you intend to finance your business, it's critical to make a plan for how you will use the money, especially if you are looking for a loan, Senturia said.
+No matter how you intend to finance your business, make a plan for how you will use the money, especially if you are looking for a loan, Senturia said.
 This plan should be detailed, but flexible enough to adjust as your financial situation changes.

 “Don’t borrow more than you need, and don’t borrow without a specific use of funds,” Senturia said.
 “Taking that money when you don’t know specifically how it will make a profit for you isn’t a prudent decision, and it may actually hurt your business more than it helps.
 Borrowing with a clear sense of purpose will give you the best chance to productively and successfully deploy your new capital.”

-Key takeaway: Avoid borrowing more money than you need, and form a concrete plan for how you'll use the funds.
+Key takeaway: You should avoid borrowing more money than you need, and form a concrete plan for how you’ll use the funds.